Why do dogs have black nails? This has been a perplexing question among dog owners over the years.

 Why do dogs have black nails?
 Top 5 Reasons

-If your dog was born with clear nails then they suddenly change to black, it could be due to nail bed ailment, which attacks the claw or the area around it.
+If your dog was born with clear nails then they suddenly change to black, it could be due to a nail bed ailment, which attacks the claw or the area around it.
 This underlying medical condition is also known as dystrophy.

 An overactive dog while in the park may break its nails and when this happens it can leave them vulnerable to infections when not treated.
 Due to the nail bleeding and eventual blood clot, creating a single black nail or nails depending on the number of nails that the dog broke.